Thursday, June 28, 2018

 Deeply committed to global struggles for social justice, Trina traveled to Palestine and Israel in October 2014 as part of an African Heritage Delegation with Interfaith Peace-Builders to identify common issues and forge relationships with Palestinians and other communities of color around human rights.
 As an independent project, Trina produced Grown By Herself, a multi-media project honoring the rituals, practices, and stories of black women gardeners and farmers.
 She is writer, nature photographer, traveler, and yoga practitioner.
 She has a B.A. from Goddard College in Sociology.

 Luz Zambrano is a founding Co-Director of the Center to Support Immigrant Organizing (CSIO) where she has worked for the last 17 years.
 She has co-coordinated the research, planning and implementation of Network for Immigrant and African American Solidarity (NIAAS), a CSIO community based initiative.
-For the last 15 months, she also works as the Program Associate of the Inclusion Initiative, a grant making program at TSNE MissionWorks where she helps the planning, facilitation and implementation all aspects of the program including the II’s grant making portion of it.
+For the last 15 months, she has also worked as the Program Associate of the Inclusion Initiative, a grant making program at TSNE MissionWorks where she helps the planning, facilitation and implementation of all aspects of the program including the grant making portion of it.

-For over 25 years, Luz has also been active in many organizations and efforts dedicated to organizing immigrants for social and economic justice such as the Latino organizer for the Immigrant Rights Advocacy, Training and Education Project (IRATE), an immigration counselor for the American Red Cross, a legal advocate at Greater Boston Legal Services (GBLS), a business agent for the Union of Needletrades, Industrial and Textile Employees (UNITE), and an Education and Training Specialist at the Massachusetts AFL-CIO.
-As a researcher, Luz worked with TSNE MissionWorks (TSNE) to design and write a Hyams Foundation-funded research report on the barriers to the recruitment and retention of organizers of color.
+For over 25 years, Luz has also been active in many organizations and efforts dedicated to organizing immigrants for social and economic justice.
+She has been the Latino organizer for the Immigrant Rights Advocacy, Training and Education Project (IRATE), an immigration counselor for the American Red Cross, a legal advocate at Greater Boston Legal Services (GBLS), a business agent for the Union of Needletrades, Industrial and Textile Employees (UNITE), and an Education and Training Specialist at the Massachusetts AFL-CIO.
+As a researcher, Luz worked with TSNE MissionWorks (TSNE) to design and write a Hyams Foundation-funded research report on barriers to the recruitment and retention of organizers of color.
 She also collaborated on a research project with the Center for Community Economic Development (CCED) of the University of Massachusetts, Boston on a report documenting the effects of the Workforce Investment Act (WIA) on immigrant workers, among other efforts.

-For the last year and half, Luz has been part of a community effort in her neighborhood, East Boston, where residents are trying to look for solutions to the detrimental effects of displacement of the most vulnerable people in the community due to the rapid gentrification of the neighborhood.
+For the last year and half, Luz has been part of a community effort in her neighborhood, East Boston, where residents are looking for solutions to the detrimental effects of displacement of the most vulnerable people in the community due to the rapid gentrification of the neighborhood.
 She has been helping to facilitate the process of establishing the Center for Cooperative Development and Solidarity, which at the same time is trying to train the residents in cooperative development with the goal of forming workers owned coops as an alternative economic venue that will help people stay in their neighborhood and gain economic and political power for greater impact in the larger community.

 Unless otherwise noted, all workshops are held at the NonProfit Center in the 2nd Floor Community Conference Center, conveniently located in Downtown Boston at 89 South Street, Boston 02111 near South Station.
 For detailed directions please visit http://www.nonprofitcenterboston.org/directions